intelligoal/intelligoal.github.io/README.md

 <p align="center">Simple landing page made for <a href="https://1mb.site">1mb.site</a></p>

 ### Usage
-Head over to the templates section of the <a href="https://1mb.site">1mb.site</a> editor and choose "Landing".
+Head over to the templates section of the <a href="https://1mb.site">1mb.site</a> editor and choose "Kerr Landing".
 1mb site will automagically load the template into the editor. ✨

 ![](https://i.postimg.cc/ZnVhXnD4/Screenshot-2019-02-12-at-13-52-11.png)